-In view of the above, the present study seeks to examine the attitude of undergraduate students towards dress codes in the Faculty of Education, Delta State University, Abraka, with specific focus on the cognitive, affective, and behavioural components, as well as gender differences in attitude.
+In view of the above, the present study seeks to examine the attitude of undergraduate students towards dress codes in the Faculty of Education, Delta State University, Abraka, with specific focus on the cognitive, affective, and behavioral components, as well as gender differences in attitude.

 Research Questions

-The following research question guided the study
+The following research questions guided the study:

-1. What is the level of cognitive component of attitude towards the dressing code in the faculty of education?
+1. What is the level of cognitive component of attitude towards the dress code in the faculty of education?

 2. What is the level of affective component of attitude towards the dress code in the faculty of education?

-3. What is the level of behavioural component of attitude towards the dress code in the faculty of education?
+3. What is the level of behavioral component of attitude towards the dress code in the faculty of education?

 Hypotheses